 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act"), which statements involve substantial risks and uncertainties.
-Forward-looking statements include all statements that are not historical facts such as information concerning our possible or assumed future results of operations and expenses, new or planned features or services, management strategies and plans, competitive position, business environment and potential growth strategies and opportunities.
+Forward-looking statements include all statements that are not historical facts.
+Examples of such statements include but are not limited to information concerning our possible or assumed future results of operations and expenses, new or planned features or services, management strategies and plans, competitive position, business environment and potential growth strategies and opportunities.
 In some cases, forward-looking statements can be identified by terms such as "anticipates," "believes," "could," "estimates," "expects," "forecast," "foresee," "intends," "likely," "may," "plans," "potential," "predicts," "projects," "seeks," "should," "will," "would" or similar expressions and the negatives of those terms.